 I like my Horse-Pony the best:(Thank you MS Paint and free time at work)

-is is my Dog-Pony:
+This is my Dog-Pony:

 Maybe they will all go on adventures together and fight crime or something.